This article looks at the Satiating Diet Plan. Included is an overview, so you know what to expect.

 Satiating Diet Plan Overview

-Satiety means “a feeling of satisfaction and fullness”, and, the Satiation Diet lives up to its name.
-With its focus on nutritious foods that keep you feeling full between meals, another benefit of this plan is that it boosts the metabolism for easier weight loss.
+With its focus on nutritious foods that keep you feeling full between meals, another benefit of this plan is that it boosts the metabolism for more effortless weight loss.

-A 2017 Cambridge University study looked at the success of 69 obese male dieters.
-Thirty-four of the men followed the Satiating Diet for 16 weeks, including a 20% to 25% protein component each day.
 The other thirty-five followed a standard healthy diet with 10% to 15% protein, as recommended by the Canadian National Guidelines for healthy eating.

-Those following the Satiating Diet Plan lost considerably more weight and lowered their body fat to a higher degree than those on the standard diet.
-They also claimed to feel fuller for longer.
-This is not surprising, considering the diet’s balanced approach, which does not involve eliminating entire food groups as some diets do.
 As a result, only 8.6 percent of those on the Satiating Diet Plan quit before the trial was over, while 44.1 percent of the men following the other diet broke it.

-The Satiating Diet incorporates aspects of the Mediterranean diet and the Ketogenic diet, but with more flexibility and fewer restrictions.
-Along with promoting weight loss and a reduction in body fat, the diet will help to lower your blood sugar level and control your blood pressure.
+The Satiating Diet incorporates aspects of the Mediterranean and Ketogenic diets but with more flexibility and fewer restrictions.

 What foods are allowed?